projectwallace/css-code-quality/readme.md

 - **Maintainability**: how difficult is it for someone looking at the CSS from a high level to find the exact spot to fix a bug?
 - **Complexity**: how difficult is it for someone to make a change and them being confident that they can make that change without side-effects?
 - **Performance**: How likely is the CSS to have a negative impact on performance, based on high-level metrics?
 (Not including using hardware accelerated transforms and the like, because other tools are more suite for that.)

-### Metrics for consideration

-- [ ] Performance: Size and % of embedded base64 content